CoolBitX-Technology/coolwallet-sdk/packages/cws-qkc/README.md

 ### signTransaction

-Sign Ethereum Transaction.
+Sign QuarkChain Transaction.
 If the transaction has non-empty `data` field, the card will display `SMART` instead of transfering amount.

 ```javascript
 const tx = {